Flash Floods at National Parks Strand 200 and Leave a Hiker Missing

 From the Southern Plains into the lower Mississippi River Valley, heavy rains were expected to continue into the week, with a continued threat of flash flooding, the weather service said.

-On Sunday, more than 100,000 people in the United States were under flash flood watches, according to weather service data.
+On Monday, more than 14 million people in the United States were under flood watches, according to weather service data.

-National parks in southern Utah remained under elevated risk of flash flooding Sunday, the weather service in Salt Lake City said.

 Flash floods do not only occur in areas near bodies of water.
 They can surge anywhere that experiences intense rainfall over a brief period of time.
 As the climate warms, researchers expect that flash floods will increase and get “flashier,” resulting in shorter but more intense flooding.